tee-vee/strace-parser/README.md

 **NOTE**: `strace` must be run with the at least the `-tt -T -f -o <FILE>` flags for required data to be captured.
 Including `-yyy` will provide file details in the `io` subcommand.

+**NOTE**: Because `strace` may slow down the target system by up to 10x, it is not recommended for use in a production environment except as a last resort.
+See [this article](http://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html) for more information on the performance impacts of `strace`.

 <details>
 <summary>